H.R. 492: Saving the Civil Service Act

 The White House and future presidents

-Their ability to quickly reclassify policy-related federal workers into less-protected categories would be sharply limited.
+A president's ability to quickly reclassify policy-related federal workers into less-protected jobs would be sharply narrowed.

-They would face tighter rules, approval requirements, and numerical caps when trying to move positions between civil service categories.
+Leaders face caps, approval steps, and consent requirements when moving positions between civil service categories.

 Office of Personnel Management